zero-j89/Hyprland-Visual-Gzml/README.md

 5/26/26 - Fixed animations path in gzml-tray.py had accidently left testing logic to my personal system.

 5/29/26 - v0.35 now live! fixed a bunch of logic + added notifications to the users terminal as checks. - Added several new animations including QuantumDrift and PopSlideNstall

+6/3/26 - Beta is now live!!
+New features and logic changes as wella s mroe animations.